Exabyte-io/express/README.md

 ### Extract Relaxed Structure

 In this example the final structure of a VASP calculation is extracted and is serialized to a material.
+The final structure is extracted from the `CONTCAR` file located in the calculation directory (`work_dir`). `is_final_structure=True` argument should be passed to the [Material Property](express/properties/material.py) class to let it know to extract final structure.

 ```python